thiesgehrmann/wrapR/README.md

 # wrapR
  An extended wrapper to the rpy2 framework, allowing easier transfer of data between python and R.

+## Recursive conversion

+For structural types, like listvectors and dictionaries, the elements inside these objects are converted automatically, if a conversion function has been defined for them.

 ## Example usage
 See the wrapr_test notebook as an example.